We are enormously excited to invite you to Passionfest 2015, 20th to 22nd of February.

-Passionfest is held at Ngatiawa River Monastery at 8 Terrace Road in the Reikorangi Valley just outside of Waikanae.
+Accommodation is by tenting only.
+Your registration fee includes all meals.
+Passionfest is held at Ngatiawa River Monastery at 81 Terrace Road in the Reikorangi Valley just outside of Waikanae.

-This year we’ve tried to make it easier than ever for everyone to come.
-However, last year’s festival sold out so if you’d like the guarantee of making it along don’t take your chances at the gate.
+Last year’s festival sold out so if you’d like the guarantee of making it along don’t take your chances at the gate.
 Booking before is way cheaper and helps the Passionfest team to make sure there’s plenty of food and facilities for everyone.
-This year ticketing is provided online.
+Ticketing is available online.
 By doing this electronically we can lower our carbon-footprint and keep the event cheap by lowering the number of people needed to administrate Passionfest.
 Click here to register.
 If however, you would like to talk to a person rather than a machine, you can contact us at: firstname.lastname@example.org

 $80 - Individual

 $125 - Gate (keep in mind last year's event sold out)

 Group of 10 individuals or more - 15% discount on your total cost